What You Need to Know About Responding to Data Subject Access Requests

 What is a Data Subject Access Request (DSAR)?

-An individual can make a Data Subject Access Request (DSAR) to find out which info a company holds on them.
+An individual can make a Data Subject Access Request (DSAR) to find out what information a company holds on them.
 Try a demo for free with Secure Privacy.

-If you collect and process users’ personal data, then you are the controller of their data.
-You have it in some of your records but that data belongs to your users.
+If you collect and process users’ personal data, then you are their data controller.
+You have it in some of your records, but that data belongs to your users.
 It is not yours.

-That’s why they have data subject rights.
+As a result, they have data subject rights.
 One of those rights is the right to access their personal information.
-They can exercise that right, i.e. access the data by submitting a data subject access request to you.
+They can exercise that right, i.e., access the data by submitting a data subject access request to you.

-In your response to the DSAR, you need to provide them with access to their data.
+In your response to the DSAR, you must provide them access to their data.

 What is a data subject?

-The data subject is the user from whom you have collected personal data and/or processed it.
-Every internet user and every offline user can be a data subject as long as you collect some personal data from them.
+The data subject is the user from whom you have collected personal data and processed it.
+Every internet user and every offline user can be data subjects if you order some personal data from them.

-If you have a website that does not collect any personal information, then your website visitors are not your data subjects.
-The moment you collect at least one piece of information that could identify them, they become your data subjects and you owe them all the data subject rights included with the applicable data protection law.
+If you have a website that does not collect personal information, your website visitors are not your data subjects.
+When you order at least one piece of information that could identify them, they become your data subjects.
+You owe them all the data subject rights in the applicable data protection law.

 The right to access grants your user the right to get access to their personal data in your records.

-The GDPR, CCPA, LGPD, and other data privacy laws require businesses to be transparent to the users about their personal data.
-In practice, this means that you need to let your users know what you know about them.
+The GDPR, CCPA, LGPD, and other data privacy laws require businesses to be transparent with users about their personal data.
+You must let your users know what you know about them.